 On the morning of June 23, 2020, a strong earthquake struck the southern state of Oaxaca, Mexico.
-The 7.4- magnitude earthquake prompted evacuations in the region, triggered a tsunami warning and damaged thousands of houses.
-Satellite radar data, from the Copernicus Sentinel-1 mission, are being used to analyse the effects of the earthquake on land.
+The 7.4- magnitude earthquake prompted evacuations in the region, triggered a tsunami warning, and damaged thousands of houses.
+Satellite radar data, from the Copernicus Sentinel-1 mission, are being used to analyze the effects of the earthquake on land.

 The earthquake reported in the Oaxaca region occurred at 10:29 local time – with its epicenter located around 12 km southwest of Santa María Zapotitlán.
 Several powerful aftershocks were registered the same day, with five more recorded in the following 24 hours.

-In the figures on the above, data from the Sentinel-1A and Sentinel-1B satellite, acquired shortly before and after the earthquake, have been combined to measure the coseismic surface displacement, or changes on the ground, that occurred between the two acquisition dates.
-This leads to the colourful interference (or fringe) pattern known as an ‘interferogram’, which enables scientists to quantify the surface displacement.
+In the figures above, data from the Sentinel-1A and Sentinel-1B satellite, acquired shortly before and after the earthquake, have been combined to measure the coseismic surface displacement, or changes on the ground, that occurred between the two acquisition dates.
+This leads to the colorful interference (or fringe) pattern known as an ‘interferogram’, which enables scientists to quantify the surface displacement.

 Ramón Torres, Copernicus Sentinel-1 Project Manager, explains, “The interferogram represents surface displacement in the radar line of sight, i.e. half of the radar wavelength.
 The distance between the interference cycle, from yellow to yellow, corresponds to 28 mm deformation in the radar line of sight.
 For example, a blue-green-red color cycle represents a relative movement towards the radar, while a red-green-blue color cycle means a deformation away from the radar.”